 - Don’t allow staff members to take photos within the practice if there is the potential that PHI (such as documents, fax sheets, print-outs, or computer screens) will be visible.

-HIPAA Complaint Email Marketing
+HIPAA Compliant Email Marketing

 - Don’t create emails or email campaigns using patient information or PHI of any kind without obtaining explicit permission from the patients involved.

 - If you use a third-party email marketing firm, ensure that they are HIPAA compliant.
-Legal Business Associate Agreements (BAAs) must be executed with all vendors, including marketing firms.
+Legal business associate agreements (BAAs) must be executed with all vendors, including marketing firms.

 - Receive explicit authorization from patients before sending them emails.
 Even if a practice collects email as part of patient registration, they still need to gain explicit authorization before sending any emails.